-Before Jacques Cartier named Île d'Orléans in the Duke of Orleans' honor, it was known as L'Île de Bacchus for its wild vines.
-Four centuries later, Québécois troubadour Félix Leclerc, who died here in 1988, likened the island to France's famous Chartres cathedral.
-Today, there are no signs of Dionysian orgies on sleepy Île d'Orléans, which is 15km northeast of Québec City, but there is plenty to attract visitors.
-The island, still primarily a pastoral farming region, has emerged as the epicenter of Québec's agritourism movement.
-Foodies from all around flock to the local économusées (workshops) to watch culinary artisans at work.
+Before Jacques Cartier named Île d'Orléans in honor of the Duke of Orleans, it was known as L'Île de Bacchus for its wild grapes.
+Today, there's no sign of Dionysian debauchery on sleepy Île d'Orléans, 15km northeast of Québec City, but there is plenty to attract visitors.
+The island (population 6825), still primarily a farming region, has emerged as the epicenter of Québec's agritourism movement.
+Foodies from all around flock to the local économusées (workshops) to watch culinary artisans making everything from cider to nougat.

-One road (60km) circles it, with two more running north–south.
+One 60km-long road encircles the island, with two more cutting across it north–south.
 Their edges are dotted with strawberry fields, orchards, cider producers, windmills, workshops and galleries.
-Some of the villages contain houses that are up to 300 years old, and there are wooden or stone cottages in the Normandy style.
+Some of the villages contain wooden and stone houses that are up to 300 years old.

 There are six villages on the island.
 They are (travelling clockwise): St-Pierre, Ste-Famille, St-François, St-Jean, St-Laurent and Ste-Pétronille.